Chengdu Shuangliu International Airport: Airport buses

-Taxi

-It costs about RMB 60 Yuan from Chengdu Shuangliu International Airport to the city centre of Chengdu.

 High-speed train (CRH)

-Passengers can take the CRH train at Shuangliu Airport railway station to Chengdu South railway station and Chengdu East railway station; single tickets are about ￥11 (US$1.5).
+Passengers can take the CRH train at Shuangliu Airport railway station to Chengdu South railway station and Chengdu East railway station.
 The CRH trains at Shuangliu Airport railway station are also bound for Mianyang, Deyang, Meishan Dong (East), Leshan railway and Emeishan railway stations.

 Metro

 Two stations on Line 10 of the Chengdu Metro links Chengdu Shuangliu International Airport with Taipingyuan station.
 The stations are Terminal 1 of Shuangliu International Airport station and Terminal 2 of Shuangliu International Airport station which serves Terminals 1 and 2 respectively.
 It was opened on 6 September 2017.